 “She never really did anything to change her face.
 I have pictures from 16 years old where she looks exactly the same as today,” he added.

 This is Brigitte Bardot, then and now.

 And this is Jocelyn Wildenstein.

-Wildenstein was also asked about her appearance and denied altering it.
+Wildenstein was also asked about her appearance and denied altering it with cosmetic surgery.

 “No [I didn’t], especially when we look back at my pictures.
 I think of course I am maybe more beautiful [when I was younger],” she said.
 “When we are young there’s a certain freshness we lose with the years.
 But you still find the same eyes, same high cheeks, or same nose.
 I think I was more pretty.”

 Jocelyn shares that her high cheekbones and long hair are because of her Swiss background.
 Her feline features are 100% real she reverbs.

 Apparently, this was Wildenstein’s first TV interview in two decades.